Why climate trolls have failed to stop Greta Thunberg

 Radio commentator Alan Jones deemed the climate-striking youth last Friday "selfish, badly educated, virtue-signalling little turds", saying in a letter that they should "wake up, grow up and shut up until you're sure of the facts before protesting".

-Earlier this week, Queensland politician George Christensen came under fire for his conduct after Ms Thunberg's speech.

-Immediately after, he changed his Facebook page's cover photo to a picture of the teenager with a red cross over her mouth.
+Queensland politician George Christensen came under fire after he changed his Facebook page's cover photo to a picture of the teenager with a red cross over her mouth.

 "Greta Free Zone," the Liberal MP declared.

-Despite declaring his page a "Greta Free Zone", Mr Christensen went on to post about the 16-year-old a handful of times.
+Despite declaring his page a "Greta Free Zone", Christensen posted about the 16-year-old a handful of times.

 "Back by popular demand just for the Lefties who thought I backed down by replacing this pic as my Facebook cover," he wrote.